Get the Free Toolkit

 The household.

-That helps explain why second-chance hiring, by itself, cannot carry the weight people keep putting on it.
+That helps explain why Fair-Chance Hiring, by itself, cannot carry the weight people keep putting on it.

 You cannot hire your way out of a systems failure if the systems around work remain unchanged.

-This is not just about reentry.
+This is not just about reinvention.
 It is about economic growth.

 That's where the conversation needs to mature.